mui/material-ui/docs/src/pages/guides/typescript.md

 );
 ```

 Scenario 2: `Props` is a union type.
-To avoid getting a compiler error, you'll need to provide an explict type argument:
+Again, to avoid getting a compiler error, you'll need to provide an explict type argument:

 ```jsx
 import { WithStyles } from 'material-ui/styles';